Out of 4500 species of cockroaches in the world, only 30 are considered to be pests.

-This one acts the same way as the Boric acid bait, but it is much cheaper; the borax is very effective in killing brown banded cockroaches.
+This one acts the same as the Boric acid bait, but it is much cheaper; the borax is very effective in killing brown-banded cockroaches.

-To learn more about borax use for killing brown and other types of roaches, you can read this article, where I have shared the step-by-step guide to using the 20 Mule Team borax for killing roaches.
+To learn more about borax used for killing brown and other roaches, you can read this article, where I have shared the step-by-step guide to using the 20 Mule Team borax for killing roaches.

-While using bleach to get rid of roaches, be extra cautious- due to its highly corrosive chemical compound, it can cause burns on human skin.
+While using bleach to get rid of roaches, be extra cautious- its highly corrosive chemical compound can cause burns on human skin.

 But, no doubt, bleach is effective in killing them; that’s why it’s one of the most effective ways to kill cockroaches instantly.

-They are also good but only for repelling the roaches; they release a pungent-smelling gas that revolts the roaches.
+They are also good but only for repelling the roaches; they release a pungent-smelling gas that revolts them.

-You can use mothballs to repel these roaches, but frankly speaking, they’re not as effective as other methods.
+You can use mothballs to repel these roaches, but they’re not as effective as other methods.

 One of the most nontoxic methods of getting rid of these light brown roaches is to spray a mixture of water and peppermint oil.

-Unlike borax and boric acid, they are useful in repelling cockroaches but do not kill them.
+Unlike borax and boric acid, they are helpful in repelling cockroaches but do not kill them.

-Check this article about using peppermint oil to deal with roaches; here, you’ll learn about the effectiveness of peppermint to repel roaches.
+Check this article about using peppermint oil to deal with roaches; here, you’ll learn about the effectiveness of peppermint in repelling roaches.

 Even though roaches hate these herbs, the cats in your area would love them.

-Cats are attracted to the Catnip plant, so this would be the best option for you if you have a cat.
+Cats are attracted to the Catnip plant, so this would be the best option if you have a cat.

 Bay leaves also repel these light brown roaches, but they are not the most prolific substance.

-But i f you have easy access to bay leaves then you can surely try.
+But i f you have easy access to bay leaves, you can surely try.